HOME ABOUT RESEARCH NEWS MENTORSHIP CV CONTACT

 Saving water in California Agriculture

 California is one of the most agriculturally productive and water stressed regions in the world.
 This project uses satellites and machine learning techniques to estimate crop water consumption in the California Central Valley.
 These estimates can be used to quantify the water saving potential of different water management strategies, such as crop switching, fallowing, and improvements in irrigation efficiency.
-This work has been accepted for publication in Nature Communications.
-See the preprint here and the Supplementary Information here.
+This work has been published in Nature Communications.

 stagg:: A data pre-processing R package for climate impacts analysis